ntesmail/calendar/README.md

 calendar
 ========

-a new calendar has month/week/day views
+This is a new calendar has month/week/day views